North of Flagstaff Medical Center and in Sedona

 Diet

 Focus on whole foods, buy organic where possible and avoid processed foods with additives, colorings and sweeteners.
-And especially avoid Linoleic Acids which include basically any oil used in processed foods or at any restaurant.
+And especially avoid Linoleic Acids which include basically any seed oil used in processed foods or at any restaurant.
 Sadly these are the most toxic oils we can be consuming.
 They are loaded with essential omega-6 fatty acid and include safflower oil, sunflower oil, grapeseed oil, corn oil, soybean oil, cottonseed oil, and rice bran oil.
 Yes, pretty much every health food store is using these in their "healthy" foods.

 Did you know that 70% of your body’s immune system is in the gut?
 There are many lymph nodes in the gut; treating this area will not only help with puffiness, but it will also help with elimination of fecal matter that has built up & help boost the immune system.

 This is a great therapy for anyone following a gut healing protocol or anyone suffering with leaky gut syndrome.
-In addition to receiving LET to help with the lymphatic system, there are a couple of things that one can do regularly to help prevent stagnation and congestion of the lymph.

 With the use of thermography scans, LET has been proven to immediately reduce inflammation in the areas treated.
 It is especially beneficial around the chest and breast tissue due to the gentle vibration.
 Women with fibrotic breast tissue or recovering from breast implant illness (BII) will find LET especially beneficial.
 If possible, it is ideal to have pre and post scans done with a series of LET treatments.
+I have recommendations for practitioners offering scans if you are interested.